 It’ll take around three to four weeks for spring onion seeds to germinate, and you should try to avoid picking your onions until they’re at least six inches tall.
 Though, it’s worth noting that the longer spring onions grow, the stronger their flavour will be.

-To find out more about growing spring onions, have a read of this article by The Micro Gardener, or watch the video below.
+To find out more about growing spring onions, have a read of this article from The Micro Gardener, or watch the video below.

 Final thoughts…